billsix/cprogrammingbook/doc/02-Variables.rst

 The Standard, as we've already said, now makes allowances for extended character sets.
-You can either use the shift-in shift-out encoding method which allows the multibyte charactes to be stored in ordinary C strings (which are really arrays of chars, as we explore later), or you can use a representation that uses more than one byte of storage per character for every character.
+You can either use the shift-in shift-out encoding method which allows the multi-byte characters to be stored in ordinary C strings (which are really arrays of chars, as we explore later), or you can use a representation that uses more than one byte of storage per character for every character.